 This story was published on 26 September 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The advice from employers for mature age workers is to not hide their light under a bushel.